Donald Rooum: Activism

-Rooum said that he first became interested in anarchism in 1944 when he visited Speaker's Corner in London while on a Ministry of Food scheme which used schoolboys to pick hops in Kent.
-He subscribed to War Commentary, thus beginning a connection with Freedom Press which continued for over sixty years.
-During that time he was a writer for and an editor of Freedom, the name to which War Commentary reverted after the end of the Second World War.
+After having met Sansom, Rooum subscribed to War Commentary on his return to Bradford.
+In August 1949, he attended the annual Anarchist Summer School, which was held that year in Liverpool, and in which he "made a memorable impact on the anarchist movement in general."
+Rooum then became an outdoor speaker at Speaker's Corner, and became a writer for and an editor of Freedom, the successor of War Commentary after the end of the Second World War.

-In 1949, Rooum attended the annual Anarchist Summer School, which was held that year in Liverpool, and in which he 'made a memorable impact on the anarchist movement in general.'
-He then became an outdoor speaker, initially in Market Street, Bradford, and later at Speaker's Corner.
-He was a founding member of the Malatesta Club, an anarchist social club and venue that opened in London on May Day 1954.
+Rooum was a founding member of the Malatesta Club, an anarchist social club and venue that opened in London on May Day 1954.
 Rooum and Irene Brown worked as volunteers there.

-In the long-running feud between Vernon Richards and Freedom on the one hand, and Albert Meltzer and Black Flag on the other, Rooum sided with Richards.
+Around 1968, a long-running feud began between Vernon Richards and the Freedom collective on the one hand, and Albert Meltzer and Black Flag on the other.
+During the feud Rooum maintained his association with Richards and the Freedom collective.

 Political affiliation

+Rooum concluded his 1987 article Anarchism and selfishness as follows:

-Rooum (1987) disclosed: "The most influential source is Max Stirner.
+"The most influential source is Max Stirner.
 I am happy to be called a Stirnerite anarchist, provided 'Stirnerite' means one who agrees with Stirner's general drift, not one who agrees with Stirner's every word."

-MacKay (2012) observed: "From meeting anarchists in Glasgow during the Second World War, long-time anarchist activist and artist Donald Rooum ... combined Stirner and anarcho-communism."